vyos/vyos-documentation/docs/configuration/service/dns.rst

    The local IPv4 or IPv6 addresses to bind the DNS forwarder to.
 The forwarder will listen on this address for incoming connections.

+.. cfgcmd:: set service dns forwarding source-address <address>

+   The local IPv4 or IPv6 addresses to use as a source address for sending queries.
+   The forwarder will send forwarded outbound DNS requests from this address.

 .. cfgcmd:: set service dns forwarding no-serve-rfc1918

    This makes the server authoritatively not aware of: 10.in-addr.arpa,